The FDCPA Prohibits Certain Behaviors

 - Use a fake or false name, unless that name is allowed by state law and properly registered with the state, if required.

-Unfairness Prohibited.
-A debt collector may not treat you unfairly in attempting to collect a debt.
-This includes unfairness like the following:
+Debt collectors may not treat you unfairly in attempting to collect a debt.
+This includes examples like the following:

 - Collect any amount greater than your debt, unless allowed by law.

-- Solicit a post dated in order threaten criminal prosecution or threaten to cash the check early.
+- Solicit a post-dated check in order to threaten criminal prosecution or threaten to cash the check early.

 - Make you accept collect calls or pay for telegrams.